DataCueCo/datacue-help/docs/shopify/banners.md

 ---
 title: Banners
-summary: Configure your home page banners
+summary: Configure your home page banners.
 ---

 # Banners

 Banners are the most prominent part of your home page.
-They are typically displayed immediately above the fold to attract users to a group of products.
+They are typically displayed immediately above the fold (the part of the page that typically requires scrolling to be seen) to attract users to a group of products.
 Typically these could be:

 - Product categories (e.g. Jeans)
-- Product brands
+- Product brands.

 Due to their ability to attract attention, it's very important to show relevant banners to your visitors instead of showing everybody the same thing.